/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 Why test prompts?

-LLM outputs are non-deterministic — the same prompt can produce different results.
-Testing helps you:- Catch regressions — Know when prompt changes break existing functionality
+LLM outputs are non-deterministic.
+The same prompt can produce different results.
+Testing helps you:- Catch regressions: know when prompt changes break existing functionality

-- Measure improvements — Quantify whether prompt iterations actually perform better
+- Measure improvements: quantify whether prompt iterations actually perform better

-- Build confidence — Deploy changes backed by data, not guesswork
+- Build confidence: deploy changes backed by data, not guesswork

 Testing workflow